oh2mp/esp_1wire_influxdb/README.md

 You will also need 10k pullup resistor from RST and D3 pins and 10k pulldown from D8 to get right boot mode.

-By default the software assumes that there are max 8 sensors, but this can be changed from the code, see row `#define MAX_SENSORS 8`
+By default the software assumes that there are maximum 8 sensors, but this can be changed from the code, see row `#define MAX_SENSORS 8`

 ## Portal mode
 When your board is in portal mode, it blinks both onboard LEDs.
-Take your phone and connect to AP *ESP8266 1WIRE* and accept that there's no internet connecion etc.
+Take your phone and connect to AP *ESP8266 1WIRE* and accept that there's no internet connection etc.

-Open your browser and go to http://192.168.4.1/
+Open your browser and go to `http://192.168.4.1/`

 The web GUI should be self explanatory.